BestReviews is reader-supported and may earn an affiliate commission. Details

 Is a HEPA air purifier good for allergies?

-A. HEPA-filtered air purifiers are relatively good at helping control allergies and are the best out of various purifiers.
+A. HEPA-filtered air purifiers are relatively good at helping control allergies and are among the best purifiers.
 Even better are purifiers with one or two other filters in addition to a HEPA filter.

 What’s the difference between an air purifier and a humidifier?